abinit/abipy/docs/scripts_howto.rst

 --------------------------------------------------------

-Let's assume we have performed a structural relaxation and we want to compare our results with the Materials Project.
+Let's assume we have performed a structural relaxation and we want to compare our results with the Materials Project data.
 One can use the :ref:`abicomp.py` structure to extract the structure from the HIST.nc_ file and compare the data with the database::